Your professional bio in your Upwork profile is critical for landing jobs as a freelancer.

 …So if you create an Upwork profile that gets seen and clicked in search results, you’ll start getting interviews without having to even send out proposals!

 To help you write your own overview for Upwork, I’m going to share 3 of the best Upwork profile examples to land jobs (including one that I personally used to make tens of thousands of dollars).

-First we’re going to look at an Upwork profile example from my own personal profile when I was working as a freelance copywriter.
-I earned tens of thousands of dollars on Upwork after quitting my job as a recruiter but before this website earned enough to support me full-time.
+First, we’re going to look at an Upwork profile example from my own personal profile, from when I was working as a freelance copywriter.

 (My Upwork profile says $10,000+ earned, but I made FAR more because I’d usually work directly with each client through PayPal or Stripe after the first project on Upwork.
 So it was more like $30,000 earned with this profile!)